TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 * Extension can be installed in a
   :ref:`Composer based <t3install:install-via-composer>`
   TYPO3 instance using `composer require`.
-* All advantages of being listed in Packagist, e.g.
+* All advantages of being listed in Packagist, for example

   * Extension can be updated easily with `composer update`